 Therefore, if you only spend one day in Bologna you will undoubtedly have to limit yourself to the amount of great food you eat in the city.
 By spending some extra days in Bologna we were able to eat at a number of other great restaurants including Va Mo Là (a restaurant and library in one!) and Balotta – a brilliant panini and deli platter bistro.

 If Bologna is your only stop in Emilia Romagna then you should also consider doing a food or wine tour to enjoy local specialities like Parma ham, Parmigiano Reggiano and Lambrusco wine.
-You can browse available tours by clicking this link or choose from one of our handpicked tours below.
+I recommend checking out this 3 Hour Secret Food Tour which includes 6 stops where you sample a variety of Bologna’s most famous foods and get to learn a lot about the history of Bolognese cuisine.
+Click here to check availability for your travel days.

 4. Bologna is a great base for exploring Emilia Romagna